LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D1-LoadTesting.md

 ### Measuring Page Performance

-Google provides a tool called [Lighthouse](https://developers.google.com/web/tools/lighthouse/) so developers can evaluate their page performance the same way Google does.
+Google provides a tool called [Lighthouse](https://developers.google.com/web/tools/lighthouse/) so developers can evaluate the performance of their web pages the same way Google does.
 It is available at [Page Speed Insights](https://pagespeed.web.dev/) and will run in any browser without installing any software or browser extensions.
 Note that this tool only loads your site with a single user.

 Here is an example of "desktop" results from the [show all reviews](https://bookreviews.azurewebsites.net/Review) page of the instructor's example web site running on an Azure App Service using the free pricing plan: